 Retention.
-For the past five years, the fall-to-fall retention rate from first-year to second-year students has averaged 79 percent.
+For the past five years, the fall-to-fall retention rate from first-year to second-year students has averaged 77 percent.
 The fall-to-fall retention rate for all freshmen, sophomores and juniors has met or exceeded 86 percent for each of the past five years.
-The six-year degree completion rate for the last five graduating classes has exceeded 70 percent.
-The five-year rate for the class of 2006 was 70 percent.
+The six-year degree completion rate for the last five graduating classes has exceeded 68 percent.
+The five-year rate for the class of 2008 was 62 percent.

 Students with Disabilities.
 Alma College is committed to complying with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 by providing access to campus facilities and reasonable accommodations in programs, services and classroom activities.
-Students with disabilities are responsible for ensuring that the College is aware of disabilities that require accommodations by contacting the Academic and Career Planning office.
+Students with disabilities who require accommodation should contact the Academic and Career Planning office to initiate services.